Azure/CCOInsights/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md

 # Installing the custom connector

-For this new Azure Governance Dashboard we have developed a Power BI Custom Connector that must be download and copied into the computer running Power BI Desktop.
-This new Custom Connector allows us to leverage new information out of the Azure Management REST API required to put all the information together.
+The new CCO Azure Governance Dashboard requires to install the Power BI Custom Connector that you will find in the same folder as the CCO Governance Dashboard ([CCoDashboardAzureConnector.mez]).
+This new Custom Connector allows us to leverage new information from Azure Management REST APIs required to put all the information together.

 To install the custom connector you must copy the file [CCoDashboardAzureConnector.mez](https://github.com/josunefon/ccodashboard/blob/master/dashboards/CCODashboard-Governance/CcoDashboardAzureConnector.mez) from the **ccodashboard/dashboards/CCODashboard-Governance/** folder to the folder that Power BI creates by default in the Documents folder in your PC.
 If this folder doesn't exist, you can create a new one with this name.

-The path should be **C:\Users%YOUR_USER%\Documents\Power BI Desktop\Custom Connectors**
+The path should be **C:\Users\%username%\Documents\Power BI Desktop\Custom Connectors**

 ![cc](/install/images/customconnectorfolder.PNG)